artsandmetaphysics/goodlifeodyssey/documents/as-a-driven-leaf.md

 >
 > "I am afraid," Akiba faltered, "that I do not understand.
 What will be gained if you substitute blanket denial for a wavering faith?"
 >
 > "Let me put it this way.
-We have both studied Euclid's <em>Elements of Geometry</em>.
+We have both studied Euclid's *Elements of Geometry*.
 You must have been impressed by the lucidity of the reasoning and the sureness of its results.
 For some time, I have been conscious of the contrast between the method of the Greeks and ours.
 Their success, I am convinced, followed from the fact that they started from the foundations.
 We, on the contrary, have always tried to bolster our pre-established case."

 Euclid's *Elements of Geometry* derives a set of theorems (called Euclidean Geometry) from a set of assumptions, or axioms.
 Although Euclid's formulation had several flaws, its method remains the basis of mathematics to this day.